mars1317/fe-test-pre-ready-components/README.md

-Used Pre-ready components <br>
-Steps to reproduce:
+## Test task with pre-ready components
+**Notice: I changed host in configs->webpack->dev.js from 'localhost.insurance-menu.com' to 'localhost' to launch it.**

+To launch:
 1.)
-Npm i
+Npm install
 2.)
 Npm run start